Nazi Germany: Role of women and family

-Women were expected to be strong, healthy, and vital.
-The sturdy peasant woman who worked the land and bore strong children was considered ideal, and women were praised for being athletic and tanned from working outdoors.
+Women were expected to be strong, healthy, vital, feminine, and submissive.
+The sturdy peasant woman who worked the land and bore strong children was considered the ideal, and women were praised for being athletic and tanned from working outdoors.
 Organisations were created for the indoctrination of Nazi values.
 From 25 March 1939 membership in the Hitler Youth was made compulsory for all children over the age of ten.
 The Jungmädelbund (Young Girls League) section of the Hitler Youth was for girls age 10 to 14, and the Bund Deutscher Mädel (BDM; League of German Girls) for young women age 14 to 18.
 The BDM's activities focused on physical education.

-The Nazi regime promoted a liberal code of conduct regarding sexual matters and was sympathetic to women who bore children out of wedlock.
-Promiscuity increased as the war progressed, with unmarried soldiers often intimately involved with several women simultaneously.
-Soldiers' wives were frequently involved in extramarital relationships.
-Sex was sometimes used as a commodity to obtain better work from a foreign labourer.
-Pamphlets enjoined German women to avoid sexual relations with foreign workers as a danger to their blood.
+Pamphlets enjoined German women to avoid sexual relations with foreign workers as a danger to their blood, and sexual relations between foreign men and German women were heavily punished.
+In the case of prisoners of war, the death sentence could be issued.

+The regime supported a conservative code of conduct in sexual matters, and regarded sexual liberation as a Jewish phenomenon.
+Homosexuals and others who were sexually different were persecuted, prostitution was banned (although German military brothels were introduced during wartime), and pornography was outlawed as a moral danger.
+Women wearing high heels, immodest clothes, and make-up were classified as decadent, while traditional and modest clothing was promoted.
+Although nudism was frowned upon, non-sexualized nude art—particularly in the classical Greco-Roman style—was prominent.
+After the Nazi seizure of power, births out of wedlock dropped dramatically.

-With Hitler's approval, Himmler intended that the new society of the Nazi regime should destigmatise illegitimate births, particularly of children fathered by members of the SS, who were vetted for racial purity.
+With Hitler's approval, Himmler intended that the new society of the Nazi regime should destigmatise illegitimate children, particularly of children fathered by members of the SS, who were vetted for racial purity.
 His hope was that each SS family would have between four and six children.
 The Lebensborn (Fountain of Life) association, founded by Himmler in 1935, created a series of maternity homes to accommodate single mothers during their pregnancies.
 Both parents were examined for racial suitability before acceptance.
 The resulting children were often adopted into SS families.
 The homes were also made available to the wives of SS and Nazi Party members, who quickly filled over half the available spots.

-Existing laws banning abortion except for medical reasons were strictly enforced by the Nazi regime.
+Existing laws banning abortion except for medical reasons were strictly enforced by the Nazi regime, and much harsher penalties were introduced for those aborting babies, including the death sentence in 1943.
 The number of abortions declined from 35,000 per year at the start of the 1930s to fewer than 2,000 per year at the end of the decade, though in 1935 a law was passed allowing abortions for eugenics reasons.